 2) Upheld Incident Report via Race Review Team

-- Incidents that occur outside of the Orange Zone will generally be left up to the drivers to submit a report for unless a significant number (3 or more) drivers are involved in the incident.
+- Incidents that occur will generally be left up to the drivers to submit a report form, unless a significant number (3 or more) drivers are involved in the incident.

 Additional Drivers Notes